Guide to Children’s Jewellery - Summary

 This guidance provides information about the safety requirements that apply under the Canada Consumer Product Safety Act (CCPSA) and under the Children's Jewellery Regulations to children's jewellery that is manufactured, imported, advertised or sold in Canada.

-Children's jewellery items manufactured, imported, advertised or sold in Canada is subject to the CCPSA and Children's Jewellery Regulations.
+Children's jewellery items manufactured, imported, advertised or sold in Canada are subject to the CCPSA and Children's Jewellery Regulations.
 In addition to the product-specific requirements noted in this document, it is prohibited to manufacture, import, advertise or sell any consumer product that is a "danger to human health or safety" as defined in the CCPSA (see paragraphs 7(a) and 8(a)).

 Who this guide is for